ahtrahdis7/taskit/readme.md

 > With a view in mind the difficulties elderly face while using smartphones, this app wishes to make it a little less difficult.
 Let's see how long we can get with it ...

 ---
-I just put on a random name as it will accomplishing certain specific tasks, hence, `task-it`.
+I just put on a random name as it will accomplishing certain tasks, hence, `task-it`.
 <p align="center"> <img src="https://user-images.githubusercontent.com/44672399/104556499-b7301780-5665-11eb-99d7-f2e78dd95a20.png" height="500" width="500"> </img></p>